shawnferry/HOL7712-gitbook/setup/steps.md

 $$

-Setup.pp delivered a file into \/root called invalid.pp but how do we know that it is invalid?
+The setup.pp manifest delivered a file into \/root called invalid.pp but how do we know that it is invalid?

 1. You can attempt to apply the manifest directly.
   `puppet apply invalid.pp`